buildtesters/buildtest/docs/configuring_buildtest/compilers.rst

 ..
 Note::

-    ``buildtest config compilers find`` will not update the buildtest configuration with new compilers, you will need to use ``--update`` option to override the configuration file.
+    ``buildtest config compilers find`` will not update the buildtest configuration with new compilers, you will need to use ``--update`` option to write changes back to configuration file.

 buildtest can detect compilers based on modulefiles and generate compiler section